A Complete Guide to Using Plumbing Fittings for Joining PVC, PEX, and Copper Pipe

 Galvanized versions of these fittings are available which are resistant to external corrosion.

-- Plastic and Copper Alloy Push Fittings are available for joining plastic and copper pipe.
+- Plastic and Copper Alloy Push (Stab-In) Fittings are available for joining plastic and copper pipe.
 To use them, you just have to cut the end of a pipe square and push it into the fitting, which relies on an internal O-ring which compresses tightly against the pipe when inserted.
 These fittings also incorporate some form of collet / toothed ring arrangement which digs into the pipe and prevents it from being pulled out again.

 These type of fittings are very easy and convenient to use, especially in tight spaces, enabling pipes to be jointed quickly.
 They can also usually be disassembled by hand, or by using a special key.
 In both cases, this retracts the teeth, allowing the pipe to be removed.
 Fittings which can be disassembled by hand without using a key, sometimes have a twist lock feature.
 This gives added insurance, and locks the collet, preventing inadvertent release of a pipe from a fitting if something accidentally pushes against the collet.
 Sharkbite and Speedfit are two well known brands of these types of fittings

 Push fittings can be used with copper, CPVC and PEX tube but aren't suitable for PVC.
 See Connecting PEX to PVC for more details.

 Examples of Plumbing Fittings